 While the world may be one big wasteland, there are still quite a few unique individuals to interact with during your travels in search of that power source.
 They may not all be friendly and some of them do seem just a tiny bit unstable, but considering the amount of sarcasm Crispin brings to each conversation, at the end of the day you’ll likely appreciate hearing a different song, whether it makes sense or not.
 There will be times when you need his help however, whether he likes it or not, as certain areas can only be reached by him and his little mag-lev unit.
 He won’t always do what you tell him, but don’t let that stop you from ordering him around whenever you feel like it – maybe it’ll even teach him to be less sarcastic (highly unlikely).

-Puzzles that involve a display/monitor or a panel would be quite frustrating if you had to locate and click on tiny hotspots, but fortunately that’s not the case here as you get a picture-in-picture close-up for those puzzles, instead of resorting to pixel-hunting.
+Puzzles that involve a display/monitor or a panel would be quite frustrating if you had to locate and click on tiny hotspots.
+Fortunately, that’s not the case as you get a picture-in-picture close-up for those puzzles, instead of resorting to pixel-hunting.
 Oh, and speaking of pixels: Primordia‘s art style may not appeal to everyone, but in my opinion, the stylish hand-drawn visuals look quite good, with a somewhat pixellated look.
 On the audio side of things, the game features a fully voiced cast of equally high quality, including that of Logan Cunningham (Bastion and Resonance) as Horatio.